Original Air Date: September 8, 1966

 - Per the show’s timeline, Captain Kirk’s five-year mission takes place from 2265-2270, however this episode is the only canonical adventure of the original series that takes place in 2265.

-- Gene Roddenberry dubbed this one of his top ten favorite episodes.
+- Gene Roddenberry ranked “Where No Man Has Gone Before” one of his top ten favorite episodes.

 With the recent passing of Sally Kellerman, it’s good to have more reflections on this episode which made her such a special memory for Star Trek.
 Thank you for that and also for sharing where ‘The Nightingale’ poem originally came from.
 That was a very special contribution by Roddenberry. 🖖